sebastian-mora/ruse_website/blogs/ecs-attack-methods/index.md

 docker run -ti --privileged --net=host --pid=host --ipc=host --volume /:/host busybox chroot /host
 ```

-It will create a new privileged container and mount the root dir of the host machine and give access to process and networking.
+It will create a new privileged container mount the root dir of the host machine and give access to process and networking.

 ## Cluster Hijacking